lsst-sqre/mobu/docs/dev/development.rst

 A frozen version of all of these dependencies is managed by uv_ in the file :file:`uv.lock`.
 This is used to pin all dependencies so that they only change when a developer intends to update them and is prepared to run tests to ensure nothing broke.

-After changing any dependency, run :command:`make update-deps` to rebuild the :file:`uv.lock` file and update any JavaScript dependencies.
+After changing any dependency, run :command:`make update-deps` to rebuild the :file:`uv.lock` file.
 To also update the development virtualenv, run :command:`make update` instead.

 Temporary Git dependencies